catalyzeio/stratum-docs/guides/php-mysql.md

 #
 ```

-The [Catalyze CLI](https://github.com/catalyzeio/catalyze-paas-cli) added a git remote to your local repo so you can now push code to your environment on Catalyze.
+The [Stratum CLI](https://github.com/catalyzeio/catalyze-paas-cli) added a git remote to your local repo so you can now push code to your environment on Catalyze.

 ```
 # git remote -v